stastnypremysl/Chatovatko/README.md

     init new <server_address>

-This one will generate new p12 certificate and you will be asked to enter path to save it. **It is necessary to keep it SAFE!** After that you will be asked to enter your new unique username.
+This one will generate new p12 certificate and you will be asked to enter path to save it.
+**It is necessary to keep it SAFE!** After that you will be asked to enter your new unique username.
+Username must be 4 chars at least long and can't be longer than 45 chars.
+It must match regex ^[a-zA-Z][-a-zA-Z0-9_]+$.

     init login <server_address>